Want to add a minor to your major?

 Students who qualify may take up to 9 graduate credits, which apply to both the bachelor's degree in History and the M.A. in Legal and Ethical Studies.
 Contact us for more information or learn more about our accelerated options.

-Also qualify to join UB's Tau Mu chapter of the Phi Alpha Theta International Honors Society.
+Qualify to join UB's Tau Mu chapter of the Phi Alpha Theta National History Honors Society.

 You can choose to complete the major's specialization in public history, which is the professional application of historical methods, skills, research and presentation in settings outside the classroom: